sstill88/SCINET-GEOSPATIAL-RESEARCH-WG/content/2-tutorials.md

 Static Notebook: [Some Notebook rendered in HTML](Machine_Learning_Tutorial.html)<br>
 Github Link:

+---
 ## Tutorial 3: Developing Reproducible Research

+Perhaps we should create a markdown file for this tutorial

 This tutorial teaches things....

 Link to Material: [Some Notebook rendered in HTML](Machine_Learning_Tutorial.html)<br>
 Github Link:

+---
-## Tutorial 4: Machine Learning with Harmonized Landsat Sentinel
+## Tutorial 4: Machine Learning with Harmonized Landsat Sentinel (Python)

 This tutorial uses a machine learning model (XGBoost) to predict NDVI (Harmonized Landsat Sentinel) from daily weather (PRISM) and physiologic variables (soil properties) at the Central Plains Experimental Range (CPER) Long Term Agro-ecosystem Research station.
 This workflow involves: